Diabetic Foot Care

 If you are not able to perform your regular task yourself, you need to cleanse your feet daily and apply moisturiser.
 It will prevent the formation of cracks.
 A diabetic sock or thick padded sock is put to wear inside the shoes that offer good support o custom shoes.
 Prevention of diabetic feet also includes quitting smoking and maintaining light glucose control.
 You need to keep track of your blood pressure, and weight to get rid of a diabetic foot.
 Patients need to understand the value of cooperating with the health care team to maintain the health of the foot.

 Common risk factors for the development of Diabetes foot may include the following

 ● Amputation and foot ulceration

 As of now, the most common risk factors are peripheral vascular disease and neuropathy.
-It can affect the automatic, motor, and sensory components of the nervous system.
+It can affect the autonomic, motor, and sensory components of the nervous system.
 Compromised innervation of the muscle in the foot will cause extension of the affected foot that creates anatomic abnormality.
 It will cause bony prominences and pressure points.
-Automatic dysfunction will lead to diminished sweating and which results in dry skin and develop cracks.
+Autonomic dysfunction will lead to diminished sweating and which results in dry skin and develop cracks.
 Peripheral vascular disease in a diabetic patient that affects the aortic segment and femoral artery.

 Complications that can arise

 A cut or wound will lead to infection.
 The blood vessel and nerves will get damaged.
 You may also suffer from immune disorders that make them more likely.
 Most infections take place in the wound that got treated with antibiotics previously.

 Debridement can be of two types minor and major.
 Under this method, the infected and dead tissues are removed from the ulcer with the help of special tools like scissors or scalpels.
 The surgeon uses a scalpel or scissors to make the foot ulcer bacteria-free.
 They also provide an accurate environment for the ulcer to heal properly.